 Last fall, San Jacinto College began the process of selecting a new mascot.
 A committee of employees and students from all campuses and work areas representing the College’s diverse community of stakeholders sought suggestions for a new mascot.
 More than 1,700 people submitted more than 50 ideas.
 The committee narrowed it down to two for the San Jacinto College community to vote on — the Jaguar and the Raven.
 More than 6,200 votes were cast, and the Raven will now represent San Jacinto College as the mascot.

 As San Jacinto College’s original mascot chosen by students more than 60 years ago, the Raven has been an integral piece of tradition throughout the College’s history.
-Originally selected as a nod to General Sam Houston who the Cherokee Nation named “Colonneh,” which translates to “The Raven” General Houston led the Texas Army at the Battle of San Jacinto in 1836 that won Texas its independence.
+The Raven was originally selected as a nod to General Sam Houston, whom the Cherokee Nation named “Colonneh,” which translates to “The Raven.”
+General Houston led the Texas Army at the Battle of San Jacinto in 1836 that won Texas its independence.

 The Ravens began what has been a rich athletics history for San Jacinto College with nationally ranked basketball, baseball, softball, volleyball, soccer, and track and field teams that produced 12 national championships and several professional athletes since the early 1960s.
 Ravens are also said to represent intelligence, resourcefulness, wisdom, adaptability, and opportunity.
 The new Raven will serve as an echo to tradition and as an opportunity for rebirth and redefining new traditions for new generations of students, alumni, and community members.

 About San Jacinto College